AnkitSharma-007/blogsite/README.md

 	import { switchMap } from 'rxjs/operators';
 	import * as firebase from 'firebase/app';

-Declare a observable of type `AppUser` as shown below.
+Declare an observable of type `AppUser`  in the `AuthService` class as shown below.

     appUser$:  Observable<AppUser>;